Manaslu Samagaun Village: Hidden Gem in Manaslu Circuit

 Key reasons why Samagaun is the main spot for the Manaslu Circuit Trek:

-• Home to the ancient Pungyen Gompa monastery
+• Home to the ancient Pungyen Gompa Monastery

 • Acclimatisation Day Activities in Samagaun